vitalab/vitalab.github.io/article/_posts/2019-05-30-data-fusion-remote-sensing.md

 ![](/article/images/mmdfrs/table3.png)

 ## Conclusion

 The field of multisensor and multitemporal data fusion for remotely sensed imagery is enormous.
-This article focuses particularly on advances in multisource and multitemporal data fusion approaches with respect to different research communities since the methods for the fusion of different modalities have expand.
+This article focuses on advances in multisource and multitemporal data fusion approaches with respect to different research communities.
-In fusion topics, including pansharpening and resolution enhancement, point cloud data fusion, hyperspectral and LiDAR data fusion, multitemporal data fusion, as well as big data and social media.
+As they demonstrated through the challenges and possible future research of each section, although the field of remote sensing data fusion is mature, there are still doors left open for investigation.